srosser2/GA03-Derive/README.md

 Once we had decided on our travel app, as a group we built a wireframe using InVision and created the user journey between pages.
 Given we had a week to complete the project, we used a Trello board and the MoSCow method to determine which features would be included in our MVP, and which features would be included should we be ahead of schedule.

-Once the MoSCow was complete, we used Kanban methodology to create tickets based on the user journey and then the backend requirements to facilitate these.
+Once the MoSCoW was complete, we used Kanban methodology to create tickets based on the user journey and then the backend requirements to facilitate these.

 InVision
 ![InVision image](/assets/InVision.png)